Self-help group meeting

 Mental health work with young people in Kenya

 The broad objective of BasicNeeds Kenya’s work with young people is to enable young people and children with mental illnesses or epilepsy to work, go to school, and live successfully in their communities.
 BasicNeeds Kenya’s youth work, started in 2010, aims to create opportunities for young people with or at increased risk of developing mental health disorders, to strengthen their social and emotional resilience as well as giving them skills to deal with their own problems and help others.
 Our youth network run vibrant social media and self-advocacy programmes.

 Our impact to date

-As of March 2016, 80,387 people including those affected by mental illnesses, their carers and family members have been supported through our programme in Kenya.
+As of June 2016, 82,583 people including those affected by mental illnesses, their carers and family members have been supported through our programmes in Kenya.